strayMat/causal-ml-course/slides/event_studies.typ

 ]

 #slide(title: [Synthetic controls failure: confounding event for some controls])[
-  === Common causes of outcome and for only part of the controls and the treated unit
+  === An event affecting the outcome for the treated unit and only part of the controls
   #side-by-side(
-    [TODO: explain setup @degli2020can],
+    [
+      ==== Setup @degli2020can:

+      - Population: US states
+      - Intervention: Stand Your Ground law in Florida (october 2005)
+      - Comparator: Other states without SYG laws
+      - Outcome: homicide rate
+      ],
     [#figure(image("img/event_studies/scm_failure_map.png", width: 70%))],
   )